consilience/laravel-extended-logging/README.md

             ],
             //
             // The custom tap to offer additional manipulation of the log output.
-            // Multiple taps from other packages can be used to enhance further.
+            // Other taps from other packages can be added here to extend further.
             //
             'tap' => [
                 ExtendedTap::class,
             ],
             //
             // The output formatter.
-            // The standard Monolog json formatter has a structure of its own.
+            // The standard Monolog json formatter has a good structure that is easy to parse.
             //
             'formatter' => JsonFormatter::class,
             'formatter_with' => [],